lisp-mirror/nodgui/README.txt

         4. Compatible only with TK 8.6;

         5. A general refactoring.

+        6. Integrated with cl-colors library (can use X11 color names or rgb struct, see 5.1).

   Where can i find more code examples?
                check the file `src/demo-tests.lisp'